JatinBhandari001/SQL-for-Data-Analysis-task-4/README.md

 ## 🖼️ Screenshots

-Screenshots of query outputs are available in the `/screenshots` folder.
+Screenshots of query outputs are available in the sql 'screenshots task 4` folder.

 ---